Smash Mouth Takes A Shot At Bryce Harper, Booing Phillies Fans

 While the Giants did have some meetings with Harper, he ultimately neglected to heed the advice of Smash Mouth and signed with the Philadelphia Phillies instead.

-But after the incident this week in which Harper was booed by Phillies fans after an 0-for-4 night (per The Inquisitr), the player has gotten an “I told you so” from that Giants-supporting group.
+But after the incident this week in which Harper was booed by Phillies fans after an 0-for-4 night — per The Inquisitr — the player has gotten an “I told you so” from that Giants-supporting group.

-“Yo Bryce…….told you not to go to Philly jackass!,” Smash Mouth tweeted from their official account Thursday.
+“Yo Bryce…….told you not to go to Philly jacka**!,” Smash Mouth tweeted from their official account Thursday.
 “The

 @SFGiants fans NEVER boo their own players!
-You we’re lead by $ only so swim in the sea of boos now!
+You we’re lead [sic] by $ only so swim in the sea of boos now!
 How much do you love your agent now??
 Worth the taxes you avoided?
 How’s that 45min drive to the stadium? lol.”

 Harper, following the game in which he was booed, didn’t blame the team’s fans for their reaction.

-“It’s not fun to lose, not fun to watch when you’re playing that way,” Harper said after that game, per NBC Sports Philly. “(I was) 0 for 4 with two punchies.
+“It’s not fun to lose, not fun to watch when you’re playing that way,” Harper said after that game, per NBC Sports Philadelphia. “(I was) 0 for 4 with two punchies.
 I’m probably thinking the same thing walking back to the dugout.”

 Smash Mouth turns on 'jackass' Bryce Harper amid Phillies boos https://t.co/0tnDoftDnH pic.twitter.com/dkvg329tT5